-No matter how you say the word “PECAN”, they are one of the best nuts you can eat, in my opinion.
-My grandparents had 4 very large pecan trees in their yard growing up.
-Needless to say there was a lot of pecan cracking going on in the fall months.
+No matter how you say the word “PECAN”, they are one of the best nuts you can eat.
+When I was growing up my grandparents had 4 very large pecan trees in their yard.
+Needless to say, there was a lot of pecan cracking going on in the fall months.

 My grandparents sat on an “S” curve and the driveway circled around the back of the house passing by all 4 of those pecan trees.
-The car tires sounded as if they were popping driving on the driveway around the house in the fall when the pecans started to fall.
+Every fall as cars drove around their house you could hear the sound of the car tires popping the pecans that had fallen into the driveway.
 I remember my granddaddy putting two big heavy metal outdoor lawn chairs in the driveway, spaced out with a string connecting them.
 This was to ward off anyone from driving behind the house and cracking pecans that fell in the driveway.

-Sadly, today there is only one lonesome pecan tree left standing in my grandparents yard.
-The other pecan trees either died and were cut down, or taken out by hurricanes in the last 20 years.
+Sadly, there is now only one lonesome pecan tree left in my grandparents’ yard.
+The other pecan trees either died or taken out by the hurricanes that past through in the last 20 years.
 I’m almost appalled that I even have to buy pecans at the store now.

 Put the pecans in a pot and cover them with water.
 Bring them to a boil; boil for 10 minutes.
 After 10 minutes, drain pecans in a colander and allow them to cool so they can be handled.
 Crack them open and you’ll find out just how easy it is to get a whole pecan out of the shell.